MileHacker Logo

 • Check for international card compatibility (Cirrus, Plus, Visa, Mastercard logos).

-• Golden Week (early May), Obon (mid-August), and New Year's see peak crowds.
+• Golden Week (the Beginning of may), Obon (mid-August), and New Year's see peak crowds.

 Travel Perks and Seasonal Notes